-Three things that matter to engineering firms evaluating a drone subcontractor.
+What matters to engineering firms evaluating a drone subcontractor.

 Every project is led by Devin Clark: FAA Part 107 certified, MS Geography (GIS and Remote Sensing), with field experience at MassGIS and years of drone data collection across civil engineering, structural inspection, railroad corridor mapping, and environmental documentation work.
 There are no subcontractors on DMC projects.
 The person who answers your calls before the project is the person flying on the day of capture and delivering the package when it's done.
 Engineering firms that have worked with larger drone vendors know the variability that comes from rotating field operators.
 DMC doesn't have that problem by design.